muratk5n/thirdwave/en/README.md

 ---

-Backed the death penalty.. voted for the invasion of Iraq... \#reid
+Voted for the invasion of Iraq... \#reid

 ---